Light Higgsinos for electroweak naturalness in mirage-mediated high-scale supersymmetry: Introduction

 Supersymmetry (SUSY) is a unique extension of the Poincar\'e spacetime symmetry, and it has been extensively explored as one of the most plausible candidates for physics beyond the Standard Model (SM) because it can address various problems of the SM such as dark matter, unification, and cosmological inflation~\cite{Nilles:1983ge, Haber:1984rc}.
 In particular, it has been strongly motivated by the hope to explain the huge hierarchy between the weak scale and the unification or Planck scale.
 However, the current experimental results indicate that SUSY, if realized in nature, should be above the TeV scale.
 In this circumstance, as it becomes more difficult to stabilize the electroweak scale against large radiative corrections from unknown ultraviolet physics, one might need to rely on some other mechanism, such as the cosmological relaxation~\cite{Graham:2015cka}, in order to explain the hierarchy between the SUSY breaking scale and the weak scale.

 If SUSY exists above the TeV scale, an important question worth asking is whether it can still solely solve the gauge hierarchy problem, which has been believed to be one of the important virtues of SUSY\@.
-In this paper, we explore the possibility to relax the electroweak fine-tuning in high-scale SUSY from mirage mediation~\cite{Choi:2005uz}, which is realized in the KKLT flux compactification~\cite{Kachru:2003aw}.
-It has been noticed that TeV scale mirage mediation can naturally suppress the low energy value of the up-type Higgs soft mass through the combined effect of anomaly and moduli mediation, and consequently it can reduce the degree of fine-tuning for electroweak symmetry breaking roughly by a loop factor~\cite{Choi:2005hd, Choi:2006xb}.
-Interestingly, this feature does hold even in high-scale SUSY if the Higgsinos are relatively light, below the TeV scale, and the gauge couplings unify at a scale around the compactification scale as required as a prerequisite for mirage mediation.
+In this paper, we explore the possibility of relaxing the electroweak fine-tuning in high-scale SUSY from mirage mediation~\cite{Choi:2005uz} that is realized in the KKLT flux compactification~\cite{Kachru:2003aw, Choi:2005ge}.
+It has been noticed that TeV scale mirage mediation can naturally suppress the low-energy value of the up-type Higgs soft mass through the combined effect of anomaly and moduli mediations~\cite{Choi:2005hd, Choi:2006xb}.
+Consequently, it can reduce the degree of fine-tuning for electroweak symmetry breaking roughly by a loop factor if the Higgsinos are much lighter than the heavy Higgs doublet.
+We stress that this naturalness feature persists even in mirage-mediated high-scale SUSY as long as the gauge coupling unification, which is a prerequisite for mirage mediation, allows the Higgsinos to be very light compared to other sparticles.

 Mirage mediation, in which anomaly mediation is comparable to moduli mediation in strength, effectively corresponds to pure moduli mediation transmitted at the mirage messenger scale, where there is no physical threshold.
-The electroweak fine-tuning can considerably be reduced when the mirage messenger scale exists around the SUSY breaking scale.
+The electroweak fine-tuning can considerably be reduced when the mirage messenger-scale exists around the SUSY breaking scale.
 It only requires a proper choice of the discrete numbers associated with the string moduli sector~\cite{Choi:2005hd, Choi:2006xb}.
-We find that such a mirage mediation scheme should make stops heavier than about $2$~TeV in order to give the correct mass to the SM-like Higgs boson, but nonetheless, it can exhibit low electroweak fine-tuning better than a few percent for stops below $6$~TeV if the Higgsinos are around or below a few hundred GeV.
-One of the important consequences of mirage mediation is that it leads to highly compressed spectra of gauginos and sfermions, thus allowing to precisely fix the Higgsino mass by the condition of gauge coupling unification within the minimal supersymmetric SM (MSSM).
+We find that such a mirage-mediation scheme should make stops heavier than about $2$~TeV in order to give the correct mass to the SM-like Higgs boson, but nonetheless, it can exhibit low electroweak fine-tuning better than a few percent for stops below $6$~TeV if the Higgsinos are around or below a few hundred GeV.
+One of the important consequences of mirage mediation is that it leads to highly compressed spectra of gauginos and sfermions, thus allowing us to precisely fix the Higgsino mass by the condition of gauge coupling unification within the minimal-supersymmetric SM (MSSM).